 What do you use to wipe your whiteboard?
-We have fallen head over heels in love with the idea of using the Dollar Tree Microfiber Spa Facial Scrubbers as board rubbers.
+We have fallen head over heels in love with the idea of using the Dollar Tree Microfiber Spa Facial Scrubbers as board erasers.

 Thanks to Jamie and Kelly @dollartreeclassrooms and Ashley @lifeas_missmichael for sharing this Instagram photo.
 We love the perfect size, color, and shape of these face scrubbing beauties.
-You and your students will love the vibrant purple, pink, green and blue colors.
-Most importantly, at such a great price, you may even like to give each student a board wiper to add to their pencil case.
+You and your students will love the vibrant purple, pink, green, and blue colors.
+More importantly, at such a great price, you may even like to give each student a board wiper to add to their pencil case.

 Easy No Sew Teaching Apron

 Strike a pose.
 It’s time to update your teacher wardrobe and to accessorize with your very own teaching apron.
-Make losing board pens a thing of the past and watch this craze spread around your school.
+Make losing expo markers a thing of the past and watch this craze spread around your school.